programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 {% include figure.html filename="clustering-with-sklearn-in-python-fig2.png" caption="Figure 2: A new version of the clustered data and the centroids using k-means on the changed ancient authors data." %}

 As you can see, a change of words resulted in a new cluster of three authors who have all entries of approximately the same length in the DNP, but vary significantly concerning the number of their known works.
 But does this really make sense?
 Wouldn't it be more reasonable to still leave Ambrosius and Aristophanes in the same cluster since they have both written approximately the same amount of documented works?
 To account for such problems based on different scales, it is advisable to normalize the data before clustering it.
-There are different ways to do this, among them [min-max normalization](https://en.wikipedia.org/wiki/Feature_scaling#Rescaling_(min-max_normalization)) and [z-score normalization](https://en.wikipedia.org/wiki/Feature_scaling#Standardization_(Z-score_Normalization)).
+There are different ways to do this, among them [min-max normalization](https://en.wikipedia.org/wiki/Feature_scaling#Rescaling_(min-max_normalization)) and [z-score normalization](https://en.wikipedia.org/wiki/Feature_scaling#Standardization_(Z-score_Normalization)), which is also called standardization.
 In this tutorial, we will focus on the latter.
 This means that we first subtract the mean from each data point and then divide it by the standard deviation of the data in the respective column.
 Fortunately, scikit-learn already provides us with implementations of these normalizations, so we do not have to calculate them manually.

-The normalized (z-score) snippet of the ancient authors dataset looks like this:
+The standardized (z-score) snippet of the ancient authors dataset looks like this:

 |authors| word_count| known_works|
 |:---|:----:|:---:|